magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 data (sent via `w.send_message()`).
 Therefore the dilation control messages use phases named `DILATE-0`, `DILATE-1`, etc. Each side maintains its own counter, so one side might be up to e.g. `DILATE-5` while the other has only gotten as far as `DILATE-2`.
-This effectively creates a unidirectional stream of `DILATE-n` messages, each containing one or more dilation record, of various types described below.
+This effectively creates a pair of unidirectional streams of `DILATE-n` messages, each containing one or more dilation record, of various types described below.
 Note that all phases beyond the initial VERSION and PAKE phases are encrypted by the shared session key.

-A future mailbox protocol might provide a simple ordered stream of messages, with application records and dilation records mixed together.
+A future mailbox protocol might provide a simple ordered stream of typed messages, with application records and dilation records mixed together.

 Each `DILATE-n` message is a JSON-encoded dictionary with a `type` field that has a string value.
 The dictionary will have other keys that depend upon the